NeguseNegest/Applied-computer-science-DD132010/README.md

 # Applied-computer-science-DD132010
 An undergraduate course in Algorithms and data structures at KTH.
-The course covers the usual content of a introductury course in data structures and algorithms.
+The course covers the usual content of an introductury course in data structures and algorithms.